AlexisDel/HalifaxDT/README.md

 Large raw source files and regenerated intermediate products should remain under `data/`; they are intentionally ignored by Git.

+## Acknowledgements

+The authors gratefully acknowledge Noah Jehanno and Nathan Chappe for their contributions to the map-generation activities that supported this work.

 ## License

 This repository is released under the MIT License.
 The original public